accordproject/techdocs/docs/ergo-reference.md

   return VolumeDiscountResponse{ discountRate: contract.thirdRate }
 ```

-Conditional expressions can also be used in [variable declarations](ergo-variable-declarations.md).
+Conditional expressions can also be used as expressions, e.g., inside a constant declaration:

 ```ergo
 define constant price = 42;